 100 grams of fresh tomatoes provide 20 milligrams of vitamin C, which is one-fifth of the daily requirement.

-But the star among all tomato ingredients is a substance with an unusual name: lycopene.
+But the star among all tomato ingredients is a substance with an unusual name: Lycopene.

 Lycopene — the red treasure of the tomato

 Lycopene can also counteract bone wear and tear.
-Researchers in Portugal supplemented cell cultures with lycopene — the results suggest that the carotenoid has an anabolic effect on bone metabolism.
+Researchers in Portugal supplemented cell cultures with lycopene—the results suggest that the carotenoid has an anabolic effect on bone metabolism.

 This means: Lycopene from a real, ripe, nutrient-rich tomato works.
 Lycopene in pill form does not.
 The tomato is more than the sum of its parts.

-A tip almost no one knows — lycopene through heating
+A tip almost no one knows—lycopene through heating

 Why supermarket tomatoes taste so different